phat-marc/catapp/readme.md

 ----------------------------------------------------------
 ## Project Status

-As of May 2020 it is stilll in development, but is functional and can be viewed [here](https://phat-marc.github.io/catapp/)
+As of June 2020 it is still in development, but is functional and can be viewed [here](https://phat-marc.github.io/catapp/)

 ----------------------------------------------------------
 ## Tech Used